gmonika-blip/my-aws-restart-journey/Labs/Security/Working with AWS CloudTrail/CloudTrail.md

 This query returned five rows of data.
 The columns **useridentity, eventtime, eventsource, eventname, and requestparameters** contained the most valuable information to help me find the origin of the hack.
 The **useridentity** column had many details that made it more difficult to read though.
 So I decided to return only the user name for that column.

+**Step 3:** Executed a new query that selected only the relevant columns.
+This time, I limited the results to 30 rows.

 **Challenge:** Identify the hacker